More pages doesn't mean more revenue

 Your business rules

 Add your own criteria.
-Block brand combinations, exclude seasonal topics outside their window, or set different thresholds by category.
+Block brand combinations, exclude seasonal topics outside their window, or adjust global thresholds to match your strategy.
 Your business logic, applied by the sieve.

 Part of a complete revenue growth system

-Once pages are live, performance tracking shows you exactly which pages drive revenue.
+Once pages are live, performance tracking can show you which pages drive revenue, provided page-level revenue data is connected from your analytics or e-commerce platform.
 Underperforming pages get flagged for review.
 Successful approaches get applied more broadly.

 Every page exists because the data supports it.
 Every decision is traceable.
 Every result is measurable.